M.S. Physics

 Ralf plans to finish the doctoral program at the University of Würzburg in 2006.

-PhD-Physics, 2003 - University of Jena, Germany; Jens is now very happily employed at Sandia
+PhD-Physics, 2003 - University of Jena, Germany; Jens is now very happily employed at Sandia.
+See his website.

 Alex completed a bachelor's degree in computer science while in Mannheim, then relocated to Frankfurt where his girlfriend Tina works as a credit analyst.
 He is now working as a consultant for T-Systems International GmbH, a subsidiary to Deutsche Telekom.
 (07/2005).